gjc14/yinc/README.md

 	dashboard: {
 		// The name displayed in the dropdown menu in `/dashboard`
 		name: 'Example Service',
+		description: 'This is an example service for demonstration purposes.',
 		logo: 'https://placecats.com/64/64',
 		url: '/dashboard/example-service', // dashboard route to your service
 		routes: [